-Summary: Learn how to add Yammer functionality to your SharePoint environment or how to replace SharePoint Newsfeeds with Yammer.
+Summary: Learn how to add Yammer functionality to a SharePoint environment and how to replace SharePoint Newsfeeds with Yammer.

-You can choose whether to use SharePoint’s social features or Yammer.
+You can choose whether to use the social features in SharePoint or Yammer.
 If you want to take advantage of the power of Yammer with SharePoint, you can use any of the following methods:

-You can use a toggle switch to replace the Newsfeed link with a Yammer link on the top navigation bar for SharePoint.
+You can replace the Newsfeed link with a Yammer link on the top navigation bar for SharePoint.
 This functionality is included in Service Pack 1 (SP1) for SharePoint Server.

 For more information, see Add Yammer to the navigation bar for SharePoint 2013.

 To take advantage of the features that are provided by Yammer, it's a good idea to replace the default SharePoint Server 2013 enterprise social features with equivalent Yammer features.
 You can remove the SharePoint Server social web parts from My Sites and team sites, and you can hide the user interface controls that provide social functionality.

 For more information, see Hide SharePoint Server 2013 social features.

 For more information, see Add the Yammer Embed widget to a SharePoint page.

 We describe a set of scenarios common to most customers.
 For each scenario, we outline the steps that are required to integrate Yammer with your on-premises SharePoint Server environment.
 The steps for each scenario vary based on the state of your existing environment and your current Yammer deployment.